Political history of the United Kingdom (1979–present): Thatcher's political and economic philosophy

 Thatcher's political and economic philosophy emphasised free markets and entrepreneurialism.
 Since gaining power, she had experimented in selling off a small nationalised company, the National Freight Company, to its workers, with a surprisingly large response.
-After the 1983 election, the Government became bolder and sold off many of the large utilities which had been in public ownership since the late 1940s.
+Following the 1983 election, the Government became bolder and sold off many of the large utilities which had been in public ownership since the late 1940s.
 Many in the public took advantage of share offers, although many sold their shares immediately for a quick profit.
 The policy of privatisation, while anathema to many on the left, has become synonymous with Thatcherism.

 In the Cold War, Thatcher supported Ronald Reagan's policies of Rollback with the goal of reducing or ending Soviet Communist power.
 This contrasted with the policy of détente which the West had pursued during the 1970s, and caused friction with allies still wedded to the idea of détente.
 The United States Armed Forces were permitted by Mrs. Thatcher to station nuclear cruise missiles at British Armed Forces bases, arousing mass protests by the Campaign for Nuclear Disarmament.
 However, she later was the first Western leader to respond warmly to the rise of reformist Soviet leader Mikhail Gorbachev, declaring she liked him and "We can do business together" after a meeting three months before he came to power in 1985.
 This was a start in swinging the West back to a new détente with the Soviet Union in his era, as it proved to be an indication that the Soviet regime's power was decaying.
 Thatcher outlasted the Cold War, which ended in 1989, and voices who share her views on it credit her with a part in the West's victory, by both the deterrence and détente postures.

 She supported the US bombing raid on Libya from bases in the UK in 1986 when other NATO allies would not.
 Her liking for defence ties with the United States was demonstrated in the Westland affair when she acted with colleagues to prevent the helicopter manufacturer Westland, a vital defence contractor, from linking with a European Consortium including the Italian firm Agusta in favour of a link with Sikorsky Aircraft Corporation of the United States.
 Defence Secretary Michael Heseltine, who had pushed the European Consortium, resigned in protest at her style of leadership, and thereafter became a potential leadership challenger.
 Trade and Industry Secretary Leon Brittan then had to resign for having ordered the leak of a confidential legal letter critical of Heseltine; Thatcher survived the crisis as her personal involvement in the leak was not proven.